 If you think about traditional jet lag, you may realize fatigue and sleepiness are common symptoms because your sleep schedule is disrupted by long hours of travel and time-change.
 It could take a couple of hours or days for your body to adjust.

 Now imagine doing that every week!
 Even though you may not travel every weekend, going to bed late and waking up later than usual, puts your body through the same experience by disrupting your sleep pattern.
-What’s even worse is that for many people, this is weekend habit, so they are literally jet lagged every week.
+What’s even worse is that for many people, this is a weekend habit, so they are literally jet lagged every week.
 Putting your body through those symptoms on a consistent basis, whether it be because you are out drinking or even at home watching TV, will definitely have you feeling less than ideal and will take a toll on your health.

 Keep in mind sleep duration does not matter when it comes to the negative adverse effects of social jet lag.
 Sleeping more hours on the weekend is not a way to catch-up for missed sleep during the week and it will not help you recover from going to bed late as much as setting a consistent sleep schedule.